 - Start your campaign build

-With enough research and work around your buyer personas, you should have plenty of confidence as you begin to target each contact and develop and push your content.
-You'll have a solid understanding of your ideal customers and what they want, and so will your team as they work with you to develop your content campaigns and reach out to your audience.
+With enough research and work around your buyer personas, you should have plenty of confidence on how to use customer personas and you can begin to target each contact and develop and push your content.
+You’ll have a solid understanding of your ideal customers and what they want, and so will your team as they work with you to develop your content campaigns and reach out to your audience.